-To sleep most comfortably supine, it is best to have a thin, soft pillow.
+To sleep on your back most comfortably, it is best to have a soft, thin pillow.
 Your goal is to provide enough support to keep your head in line with your spine by eliminating the gap between your neck and the mattress.
 Without it, your head will sink back too far and place your neck in an unusual and uncomfortable angle.
-If it is too thick or firm it will cause your head to tilt forward also at an uncomfortable angle.
+If it is too thick or firm, it will cause your head to tilt forward also at an uncomfortable angle.
 This can even press the chin into the chest in extreme cases which only adds to the discomfort.

-The general consensus is that using a thin, soft pillow is beneficial if you sleep on your back.
-It is recommended to sleep without a pillow if you have lower back pain or if you have a firm mattress.
+The general consensus is that using a pillow that is both thin and soft is beneficial if you sleep on your back.
+Sleeping without a pillow may also be recommended if you have lower back pain or own a firm mattress.
 If you don’t have a firm mattress, this article can help you make a soft mattress firmer.
-Often a good mattress that contours to your body in combination with a thin pillow is a better solution.
+Often, a good mattress that contours to your body in combination with a thin pillow is a better solution.

-Cervical pillows, mentioned above for side sleepers, are often a good choice for people who sleep supine as well.
+Cervical pillows, mentioned above for side sleepers, are also a good choice for people who sleep supine.
 They provide support under the neck without pushing the head forward or allowing it to fall back too far.